tjcarskadon/twittler/notesAndTasksTwittler.md

 ####Advanced
 - [x] Show when the tweets were created in a human-friendly way (eg "10 minutes ago").
 You'll want to find and use a library for this.
-- [ ] Allow the user to tweet.
+- [x] Allow the user to tweet.
 (This is going to require you to understand a little more about data_generator.js, but you shouldn't need to modify anything.)

 ###Next Action:
+- [x] filter tweets by time
+- [x] filter user's tweets to the top of the stream.
+- [x] make tweet count live
+- [x] add pending tweets count to Load Link
+- [x] update txme each time new tweets are loaded.
+- [x] build tweet function
 - [x] fix user filter bug
 - [X] fix li removal of stats on profile card
 - [x] fix long tweet wrap issue - look up word wrap for a p within a div